-As of March 31, 2023, we have not experienced a significant financial or supply chain impact directly related to the COVID-19 pandemic, but have experienced some disruptions to clinical operations and certain clinical and research activities at our contract research organizations, or CROs.
-Although the public health emergency declaration related to COVID-19 will end on May 11, 2023, the extent of COVID-19's effect on our operational and financial performance will depend in large part on future developments, which cannot be predicted and are out of our control.
-Future developments may include changes in the duration, scope and severity of the pandemic, emergence of another pandemic or other public health emergency, the actions taken to contain or mitigate its impact, the impact on governmental programs and budgets, the supply, distribution and efficacy of vaccines, and the resumption of widespread economic activity.
+As of June 30, 2023, we have not experienced a significant financial or supply chain impact directly related to the recent COVID-19 pandemic, but have experienced some disruptions to clinical operations and certain clinical and research activities at our contract research organizations, or CROs.
+Although the public health emergency declaration related to COVID-19 ended on May 11, 2023, the extent of the effect of any future pandemics or public health emergencies on our operational and financial performance will depend in large part on future developments, which cannot be predicted and are out of our control.